corda/corda-kubernetes-deployment/docker-images/README.md

 Either you can download them from the [R3 Artifactory](https://ci-artifactory.corda.r3cev.com/artifactory/webapp/#/artifacts/browse/tree/General/corda-enterprise) (login details required) or then you may have these files shared with you separately, in which case you just have to copy them to the correct folder.

+If you do not have a license for Corda Enterprise, you can apply for an evaluation version here (you have to sign the Corda evaluation license agreement): [Corda Enterprise Evaluation](https://www.r3.com/download-corda-enterprise/)

 ## CONFIGURATION

 Main configuration options in the file ``docker_config.sh`` are as follows: